The DSA's Blind Spot: Algorithmic Audit of Advertising and Minor Profiling on TikTok: Background and Related Work

 While existing literature proves that various types of algorithm audits represent a suitable approach how to assess compliance with policy and regulations, the number of existing studies remain limited.
 In regards to black-box audits of ad delivery algorithms, the existing works (such as~\cite{10.1145/3715275.3732172}) employ \textit{paired ads} methodology.
 In this methodology, an auditor runs a pair of ads targeting the same audience and at the same time~\cite{10.1145/3715275.3732172}.
 The content of ads, however, intentionally introduces a hypothetical bias (e.g., one ad is hypothesized that will be propagated more to men and second to women).
 Algorithmic bias is then measured by looking at relative difference in delivery along a demographic attribute of interest to the auditor.

 Such an \textit{ad-centric} approach (centred around a specific ad analysing how it is delivered to users with various demographics) is, however, not appropriate for assessing the compliance with protection of minors, which is subject of our study.
-Instead, we aim for more \textit{user-centric} approach, which will allow us to focus on a user (a minor or an adult with varying interests) and study what kind of advertisements are delivered (in terms of type and topic).
+Instead, we aim for more \textit{user-centric} approach, which will allow us to focus on a user (e.g., a minor or an adult) and study what kind of advertisements are delivered (in terms of type and topic) to such a user.
 To the best of our knowledge, there is no such work yet.
 To make it possible, the sock-puppeting algorithmic audits represents a potential and suitable solution, which is adopted also in our work.